kznhq/capy-discord-bot/README.md

 - Jenkins CI/CD also set up

 ## IMPORTANT FOR LOCAL RUNNING:
-- If you want to run this locally, then go to main.go and remove the line adding the StrawberryHandler handler
-- Also delete the strawberryHandler.go file
+- If you want to run this locally, then go to main.go and remove the line adding the StrawberryHandler handler and delete the handlers/strawberryHandler.go file
 - These are just for an inside joke, you don't need them for core functionality of the bot
 - Basically when a specific person sends a certain number of messages, the bot will send an image from an S3 bucket in reply to that person's message
-- strawberryHandler.go looks for BUCKET and STRAWBERRY fields in the .env
+- handlers/strawberryHandler.go looks for BUCKET and STRAWBERRY fields in the .env
     - BUCKET is the name of the S3 bucket holding the images
     - STRAWBERRY is the Discord User ID of the person who will trigger this
+    - utils.StrawberryCounter counts the number of messages STRAWBERRY has sent since the last time this got triggered
+    - utils.StrawberryLimit is the number of messages at which this will trigger
-    - strawberryHandler.go will throw an error if you don't have these fields in your .env file so just delete strawberryHandler.go and remove StrawberryHandler from main.go
+    - handlers/strawberryHandler.go will throw an error if you don't have these fields in your .env file so just delete strawberryHandler.go and remove StrawberryHandler from main.go
 - If you want this feature, then add the BUCKET and STRAWBERRY fields with your own S3 bucket name and the Discord User ID of the person to trigger it, respectively
     - Again, if you don't want this feature, just delete strawberryHandler.go and remove the line adding StrawberryHandler in main.go